civo/docs/docs/kubernetes/create-a-cluster.md

 ---
-description: Documentation on creating a Kubernetes cluster on Civo using a variety of tools and options.
+description: Learn how to create a Kubernetes cluster on Civo, and find out how to customize and manage your cluster to meet your specific needs.
+Click for more information.
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';